 A low-carb diet can also improve many risk factors for disease.

-If you eat too fast, you may eat way too many calories before your body even realizes that you are full (59, 60).
+If you eat too fast, you may eat more calories than your body needs before your body even realizes that you’re full (59, 60).

-Faster eaters are much more likely to become obese, compared to those who eat more slowly (61).
+Fast eaters are much more likely to develop obesity, compared to those who eat more slowly (61).

 Chewing more slowly may help you eat fewer calories and increase the production of hormones that are linked to weight loss (62, 63).

 Eggs are the ultimate weight loss food.
-They are cheap, low in calories, high in protein and loaded with all sorts of nutrients.
+They’re low in calories, high in protein, and loaded with all sorts of nutrients.

-Studies have shown that overweight and obese people tend to have different gut bacteria than normal-weight people, which may influence weight (81, 82, 83).
+Studies have shown that people who are overweight and people who have obesity tend to have different gut bacteria than average-weight people, which may influence weight (75, 76, 77).

 Getting enough sleep is incredibly important for weight loss, as well as to prevent future weight gain.

-Studies have shown that sleep-deprived people are up to 55% more likely to become obese, compared to those who get enough sleep.
-This number is even higher for children (90).
+Studies have shown that sleep-deprived people are up to 55% more likely to develop obesity, compared to those who get enough sleep.
+This number is even higher for children (84).

-Furthermore, many types of fiber can feed the friendly gut bacteria.
-Healthy gut bacteria have been linked with a reduced risk of obesity (96, 97, 98).
+Many types of fiber can feed the friendly gut bacteria.
+Healthy gut bacteria have been linked with a reduced risk of obesity (90, 91, 92).

 Food addiction involves overpowering cravings and changes in your brain chemistry that make it harder to resist eating certain foods.

-Doing cardio -- whether it is jogging, running, cycling, power walking or hiking -- is a great way to burn calories and improve both mental and physical health.
+Doing cardio — whether it’s jogging, running, cycling, power walking, or hiking — is a great way to burn calories and improve both mental and physical health.

-Cardio seems to be particularly effective at reducing the dangerous belly fat that builds up around your organs and causes metabolic disease (103, 104).
+Cardio seems to be particularly effective at reducing the fat that builds up around your organs and causes metabolic disease (97, 98).

 Most people get enough protein from diet alone.
 However, for those who don’t, taking a whey protein supplement is an effective way to boost protein intake.

-Just make sure to read the ingredients list, because some varieties are loaded with added sugar and other unhealthy additives.
+Just make sure to read the ingredients list, because some varieties are loaded with sugar and other additives.

 Mindful eating is a method used to increase awareness while eating.

 It helps you make conscious food choices and develop awareness of your hunger and satiety cues.
-It then helps you eat healthy in response to those cues (111).
+It then helps you eat well in response to those cues (105).

-Mindful eating has been shown to have significant effects on weight, eating behavior and stress in obese individuals.
-It is especially helpful against binge eating and emotional eating (112, 113, 114).
+Mindful eating has been shown to have significant effects on weight, eating behavior, and stress in individuals who have obesity.
+It’s especially helpful against binge eating and emotional eating (106, 107, 108).

-By making conscious food choices, increasing your awareness and listening to your body, weight loss should follow naturally and easily.
+By making conscious food choices, increasing your awareness, and listening to your body, weight loss should follow.

-Instead of focusing only on losing weight, make it a primary goal to nourish your body with healthy food and nutrients.
+Instead of focusing only on losing weight, make it a primary goal to nourish your body with nutritious food and daily movement.